ASuresh0524/HungerHotspotPredictor/README.md

 Develop ensemble methods to combine multiple models

 Image Classification for Hunger Analysis

 Overview
 This project trains an image classifier to identify signs of malnutrition from photographs.
 The goal is to recognize three classes - healthy, malnourished, or starving.
-This can help aid organizations analyze hunger issues through visual data.
+This can help aid organizations in analyzing hunger issues through visual data.

 Data
 The model is trained on a dataset of labeled images showing people with varying levels of nutrition.
 The data is split into training and validation sets.